hollandThomas/jest-vue-emotion/README.md

 # jest-vue-emotion

-> Jest testing utilities for vue-emotion
+> Jest Snapshot testing utilities for vue-emotion

 # Why

-Adding snapshot tests with Jest is a great way to help avoid unintended changes to your app's UI.
+Adding [snapshot tests](https://jestjs.io/docs/en/snapshot-testing) with [Jest](https://github.com/facebook/jest) is a great way to help avoid unintended changes to your app's UI.

 By diffing the serialized value of your Vue tree Jest can show you what changed in your app and allow you to fix it or update the snapshot.